caesarsdigital/zio-diffx/README.md

 # Summary

-A simple integration library between ZIO and diffx
+A simple integration library between ZIO and [diffx](https://github.com/softwaremill/diffx).

 Currently only supports ZIO 1.x, but 2.x should be easy to support.
 As the code is minimal, a valid use-case might be to copy and paste the code into your